 - Zoloft may raise levels of certain liver enzymes that negatively impact the ability of the liver to function normally.

 - According to the National Institutes of Health, antidepressants, including tricyclic antidepressants and monoamine oxidase inhibitors, account for up to five percent of clinical cases of liver injury.

-Taking a prescribed amount of Zoloft and drinking can produce symptoms of alcohol poisoning since Zoloft increases the depressant effects of alcohol on the brain and body.
+Taking a prescribed amount of Zoloft and drinking alcohol can produce symptoms of alcohol poisoning since Zoloft increases the depressant effects of alcohol on the brain and body.
 While a person would need to drink large amounts of alcohol in a short period to suffer alcohol poisoning, they would not need to drink more than a few mixed drinks when taking Zoloft to require emergency treatment for alcohol poisoning symptoms.

 Anytime you mix alcohol with prescription or over the counter medication, you risk the chance of overdosing.
 Since metabolic rates differ significantly among individuals, one person’s ability to drink and take Zoloft without suffering adverse affects does not mean someone else can do the same.
 Signs of a Zoloft-alcohol overdose include respiratory depression, arrhythmia, slurred speech, confusion and sudden hypotension.
 Death may occur if emergency treatment is not initiated as soon as possible.